MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcheaderctrl-class.md

  `TRUE` if multiple column sort mode is enabled; otherwise, `FALSE`.

 ### Remarks
- Use the [CMFCHeaderCtrl::EnableMultipleSort](#cmfcheaderctrl__enablemultiplesort) method to enable or disable multiple column sort mode.
+ Use the [CMFCHeaderCtrl::EnableMultipleSort](#enablemultiplesort) method to enable or disable multiple column sort mode.
 Two or more columns can participate in a sort if the header control is in multiple column sort mode.

-##  <a name="cmfcheaderctrl__ondrawitem"></a>  CMFCHeaderCtrl::OnDrawItem
+##  <a name="ondrawitem"></a>  CMFCHeaderCtrl::OnDrawItem
  Called by the framework to draw a header control column.

 ```